 Add documents to Library

-I have couple pdf documents in my local drive.
-Hope you have some in your drive as well.
+I already have a couple pdf documents in my local drive.

 To add a document to your library (which will be automatically created), run: